Ales Prudnikau: Biography

 Ales Prudnikau was born into a peasant family.
 His father Traphim was called to the front at the time of World War I, he was badly injured and died soon after.
-Because of the unstable situation Ales couldn't find a constant place tor study for a long time.
+Because of the unstable situation Ales couldn't find a constant place to study for a long time.
 In 1924-1930 he was studying in the seven-years school in the village Miloslavicy.
-In 1930 he worked on the building of the railway Asipovichy - Mahilyow - Roslavl, then in 1931 he worked in Minsk (in editory, in Belarusin Telegraph Agency).
+In 1930 he worked on the building of the railway Asipovichy - Mahilyow - Roslavl, then in 1931 he worked in Minsk (in editory, in Belarusian Telegraph Agency).
 In 1932-1933 he was studying at the creative department of the Minsk pedagogical institute.
 In March 1933 he was arrested but after eight months was liberated and was called up to the Red Army, where he served until 1935.
 In 1935-1936 he worked on the local Klimovichy newspaper "Kamuna".
 In 1938 he graduated from the Leningrad pedagogical institute.
 He worked as the teacher, then as inspector of the Petrovo (now Kondopoga) raion of Karelian ASSR (in 1940-1956 - the Karelo-Finnish Soviet Socialist Republic), at the same time was studying at the philological faculty of the Karelian University.
 Since the first days of the German invasion of the Soviet Union, he was an intelligence operator at the front.
-He was killed on August 5, 1941 near the village Utuki of Kondopoga raion.
+He was killed on August 5, 1941, near the village Utuki of Kondopoga raion.
 He was rehabilitated in 1956.